Red Light Therapy and The Eyes – What does the Science Say?

 This study, conducted almost forty years ago, may not fully take into consideration other potential explanations, such as the other, potentially high-energy, wavelengths of light the glassblowers were consistently exposed to.
 The study also does not explore the potential effects of heat on the eyes.
 The chronic eye dryness that heat causes seems to some to be a more likely explanation of the increased likelihood these glassblowers had of developing cataracts.

-Research into infrared light eye damage is ongoing, and as with the study above (where a IR heat lamp was used), there is some difficulty in separating the effects of heat from the light source with the effects of the infrared light exclusively.
+Research into infrared light eye damage is ongoing, and with some of the research there is some difficulty in separating the effects of heat from the light source with the effects of the infrared light exclusively.
 Furthermore, since "infrared" light is composed of near, mid and far infrared, it is important to understand how different parts of the IR spectrum may carry more or less risk to the eye.

 Neutrogena recently recalled a light mask used to treat acne due to potential negative eye effects reported by their customers.
 While this mask used red lights, it also contained high-energy blue lights that are known to have negative effects on the eyes.
 Neutrogena has not indicated if they believe that the red light also contributed to the potential damage caused by their device, but Michael R. Hamblin, an organic chemist at the Wellman Center for Photomedicine at Massachusetts General Hospital, was cited in a recent article as pointing out the blue light included in the mask as the component that most likely caused eye damage.